Jon8897/cybersecurity-portfolio/PROFESSIONAL_STATEMENT.md

 ## Overview
 I am an experienced IT manager with strong skills in coding languages such as Python, HTML, JavaScript, CSS, and SQL.
 My background as a software tester has honed my attention to detail and problem-solving abilities, particularly in using SQL to test databases and identify bugs.
 I am passionate about cybersecurity and driven by the goal of protecting systems from cyberattacks.
 I believe in constantly improving security measures to stay ahead of threats.

 What excites me most about the field of cybersecurity is the opportunity to work with cutting-edge technology while proactively preventing security breaches.
 I aim to use my current strengths to develop solutions that enhance security systems, identify vulnerabilities, and reduce risks.
-I am committed to becoming a valuable asset to an organization by contributing to its security goals.
+I am committed to becoming a valuable asset to an organisation by contributing to its security goals.
 I strive to be perceived as someone passionate, eager to learn, and dedicated to improving cybersecurity practices.

 ---